arushig100/Toad-Behavior-Predictions/README.md

 `videos_directory_path` should be the path to a directory of all the videos you want to generate predictions for.
 These videos should have already been converted to 10fps.
 The path should end with a “/”

-`project_directory_path` should be the path to the project directory (i.e., the directory called toad in the repository).
+`project_directory_path` should be the path to the project directory (i.e., the toad directory in Google Drive).
 The path should end with a “/”

 Example command: `python3 addvideos.py /Users/arushigupta/Downloads/2022-04-05_10fps/ /Users/arushigupta/Downloads/toad/`